-SECTION I: BACKGROUND INFORMATION
+SECTION 1: BACKGROUND INFORMATION

-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 24-MAY-2022
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD):December 17, 2021 UNAUTHORIZED ACTIVITY - This Jurisdictional Determination is subject to the terms and restrictions at 33 CFR 331.11.

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: NAP-2021-01111 (Fort DuPont Redevelopment and Preservation Corporation Marina NC)

-COI poration ivial ma NC) c.
-PROJECT LOCATION AND BACKGROUND INFORMATION: State: Delaware County/parish/borough: New Castle City: Delaware City Center coordinates of site (lat/long in degree decimal format): Lat.
-39.576006° N, Long75.586360° W. Universal Transverse Mercator: Name of nearest waterbody: Delaware River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: n/a Name of watershed or Hydrologic Unit Code (HUC): 020402050705 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R 2019-01238, Cantell Conrad and Vicki AC C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Jersey County/parish/borough: Atlantic City: Port Republic Center coordinates of site (lat/long in degree decimal format): Lat.
+39.546094° N, Long74.459115° W. Universal Transverse Mercator: Name of nearest waterbody: Mullica River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Mullica River Name of watershed or Hydrologic Unit Code (HUC): 02040301 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: 24-MAY-2022 ☐ Field Determination.
-Date(s): 02-DEC-2021 and 22-DEC-2021 SE( A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the new area.
-[Required] Waters subject to the ebb and flow of the tide.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: Field Determination.
+Date(s): 3/5/2020 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. area re Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: CWA SECTION 404 DETERMINATION OF HURISDICTION CWA SECTION 404 DETERMINATION OF JURISDICTION. re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The subject isolated watland was determined to be non-jurisdictional.
+Indicate presence of waters of U.S. in review area (check all that apply): \[ \text{TNWs, including territorial seas} \] \[ \text{Wetlands adjacent to TNWs} \] \[ \text{Relatively permanent waters}^2 (RPWs) that flow directly or indirectly into TNWs \] \[ \text{Non-RPWs that flow directly or indirectly into TNWs} \] \[ \text{Wetlands directly abutting RPWs that flow directly or indirectly into TNWs} \] \[ \text{Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs} \] \[ \text{Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs} \] \[ \text{Impoundments of jurisdictional waters} \] \[ \text{Isolated (interstate or intrastate) waters, including isolated wetlands} \] b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 457 linear feet: width (ft) and/or acres.
+Wetlands: 0.74 acres. c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: